the-events-calendar/the-events-calendar/readme.txt

 == Changelog ==

+* Tweak - Improve the look and feel of the single events page when using the block editor.
+[TEC-3979]

 = [5.9.1] 2021-09-14 =

 * Fix - Initialize $local_time_zone to ensure we don't have notices displayed in the frontend.
 [TEC-3791]